addod19/CompanyGoals/README.md

-# JWT built with Rails API
+# Company Goals API

-> A backend API built to store and dispatch data to the frontend UI
+>  As a backend engineer for a team which is building Alignment of OKRs.
+The team has a design ready and the frontend engineers are ready to write code.
+They are expecting you to give APIs so that they can write code

 ## Features